Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Introduction

-If $B$ is unbounded operator, it is well-known, that $L^2$-ISS is equivalent to $2$-admissibility of $B$ and exponential stability of the underlying semigroup \cite[Proposition 2.10]{JNP18}.
-In Section~\ref{sec:coercive-L2-ISS-LFs}, we prove for analytic and similar to contraction semigroups that the condition $B \in L(U,X_{-p})$, $p\in (0,\frac{1}{2})$ (which is somewhat stronger than 2-admissibility) implies the existence of a coercive $L^2$-ISS Lyapunov function.
+If $B$ is an unbounded operator, it is well-known that $L^2$-ISS for a linear system is equivalent to $2$-admissibility of $B$ together with exponential stability of the underlying semigroup \cite[Proposition 2.10]{JNP18}.
+In Section~\ref{sec:Non-coercive quadratic ISS Lyapunov functions for analytic systems}, we prove for semigroups which are analytic and similar to a contraction semigroup that the condition $B \in L(U,X_{-p})$, $p\in (0,\frac{1}{2})$ (which is stronger than 2-admissibility) implies the existence of a coercive $L^2$-ISS Lyapunov function.
 If $A$ is additionally self-adjoint, then a weaker condition $B \in L(U,X_{-\frac{1}{2}})$ (still slightly stronger than 2-admissibility) already suffices for the same claim.

-Section~\ref{sec:Non-coercive quadratic ISS Lyapunov functions for analytic systems} demonstrates that non-coercive ISS Lyapunov functions can be constructed for linear systems under much less restrictive assumptions.
-Our findings are summarized in Figure~\ref{fig:Overview-of-results}.
+Section~\ref{sec:Non-coercive quadratic ISS Lyapunov functions for analytic systems} further demonstrates that non-coercive ISS Lyapunov functions can be constructed for linear systems under much less restrictive assumptions. \fsc{We further argue the applicability of our abstract results by two examples in Section 5.} Our findings are summarized in Figure~\ref{fig:Overview-of-results}.

-Our results can be understood as a part of the effort on the development of the methods to analyze ISS of nonlinear PDEs with boundary inputs, or more generally of nonlinear boundary control systems.
+Our results can be understood as a part of the effort on the development of the methods to analyze ISS of nonlinear PDEs with boundary inputs, or more generally, of nonlinear boundary control systems.
 As a rule, Lyapunov methods seem to be the most realistic way to study stability and ISS of nonlinear systems.
-Hence our long-term aim is to rigorously settle the applicability of Lyapunov methods to linear systems with bounded input operators and then to extend the methods to treat the nonlinear PDEs with boundary controls and more generally nonlinear boundary control systems.
+Hence, our long-term aim is to rigorously settle the applicability of Lyapunov methods to linear systems with bounded input operators and then to extend the methods to treat nonlinear PDEs with boundary controls and nonlinear boundary control systems in general.

-\textbf{Notation.} Throughout this note $X$ and $Y$ will refer to Banach spaces which may, at instances, be specified to be a Hilbert space with an inner product $\langle\cdot,\cdot\rangle$.
+\textbf{Notation.} Throughout this note, $X$ and $Y$ will refer to Banach spaces which may, at instances, be specified to be a Hilbert space with an inner product $\langle\cdot,\cdot\rangle$.
+Denote $\Rpn:=[0,+\infty)$.